 Bill Would Improve Program Following Suspension In Current Budget

-Legislation sponsored by Assembly Democratic lawmakers Albert Coutinho, Annette Quijano, Craig J. Coughlin and Louis D. Greenwald to expand New Jersey’s film and digital media production tax credit once it’s restored in 2011 was approved by both legislative houses on Monday.
+(TRENTON) — Legislation sponsored by Assembly Democratic lawmakers Albert Coutinho, Annette Quijano, Craig J. Coughlin and Louis D. Greenwald to expand New Jersey’s film and digital media production tax credit once it’s restored in 2011 was released Thursday 7-0-4 by an Assembly panel.

 The bill also provides for a tax credit equal to 22 percent, instead of the current 20 percent, of eligible production expenses if the expenses represent purchases of goods from businesses located in Urban Enterprise Zones or purchases of services performed by residents of a UEZ.